NirwanUiT/privateGPTpp/README.md

 7. Enter the following code in the bash terminal: ```docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 --rm -it -v $HOME/data:/data -p <port number>:<port number>/tcp nvcr.io/nvidia/pytorch:23.07-py3```<br>
 The port number can be anything from 1-65535.
 8. This will download the docker image onto your server.
 This will take some time.
-9. After the image is downloaded, you will find yourself within the image environment.
-This is your working environment.
-If you make any changes to the libraries installed in the environment, make sure to commit the changes to the docker image.
-This can be done by: ```docker commit <container id> <your_image_name>```
+9. Please make sure to remember your port number as you will require it to run the application later.
 10. Now you can clone this repository into your folder using ```git clone https://github.com/NirwanUiT/privateGPTpp.git```
 11. Change directory into "privateGPTpp" using ```cd privateGPTpp```
 12. Install the packages required by running ```pip install -r requirements.txt``` in the terminal.
 13. Additionally run, ```pip install llama-cpp-python==0.1.65 --force-reinstall --upgrade --no-cache-dir```
 14. Next run ```curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | bash```
 15. And then ```apt-get install git-lfs```
+16. After the image is downloaded, you will find yourself within the image environment.
+This is your working environment.
+If you make any changes to the libraries installed in the environment, make sure to commit the changes to the docker image.
+This can be done by: ```docker commit <container id> <your_image_name>```
-16. Run the following commands<br>
+17. Run the following commands<br>
    ```mkdir models```<br>
    ```cd models```<br>
    ```wget https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin```<br>
    ```wget https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q4_0.bin```<br>
    This downloads the LlamaCpp and GPT4All models into your model directory.
-17. Go back to the parent directory by ```cd ..```
+18. Go back to the parent directory by ```cd ..```
-18. Further change directory into "deploy-llm-project" by ```cd deploy-llm-project```
+19. Further change directory into "deploy-llm-project" by ```cd deploy-llm-project```
-19. Open ```python app.py```.
+20. Open ```python app.py```.
 In the last line, change the port number to the one you specified while running the docker container.<br>
 ```app.run(port=<port number>, host='0.0.0.0', debug=True)```.

 ## Backend